HistoricEngland/H.API/FileUploadDocumentation.md

 Version| Description | Author
 --- | --- | ---
-1.0  | Initial version of the API for the submission of the Heritage Gateway File | Jan Putzan (Ember Technology)
+1.0  | Initial version of the API for the submission of the Heritage Gateway File | Jan Putzan (Ember Technology) 1.1  | Addition of the dataset creation endpoint | Jan Putzan (Ember Technology)

 ## Overview